 City Park is one of the oldest parks in the country and a great tourist attraction of the Big Easy.
-It offers various distractions and outdoor activities for kids like Carousel gardens amusement park, Sculpture Garden which offers free entry, and Children’s Museum.
+It offers various distractions and outdoor activities for kids like Carousel Gardens amusement park, Sculpture Garden which offers free entry, and the Children’s Museum.

 Visitors in New Orleans can spend a quiet evening by reading about the art hanging in the New Orleans Museum of Art, strolling through the City Park, or enjoying the various outdoor activities within the park.